Kieranties/SimpleVersion/docs/Configuration.md

 MetaData
 --------

+The `MetaData` property specifies an array of values to be included as metadata in the final version.

 > Currently, only `Semver2` format supports `metadata`.

-The `MetaData` property specifies an array of values to be included as metadata in the final version.

-> You may also specify'*' in place of a value to insert the generated height.
 ```
 "MetaData" : []
 "MetaData" : ["demo"]
 "MetaData" : ["demo", "sprint1"]
 ```

+> You may also specify '*' in place of a value to insert the generated height.

 OffSet
 ------